miguelPRG/WeatherApp/README.md

 - Data is cached in local storage to reduce API calls.
 - Explore charts for temperature, humidity, wind speed, cloud cover, evapotranspiration, and UV index.

-## Error Handeling
+## Error Handling

 ### Location Not Found

-Here is a screenshot where the user's current location is not correctly fetched, wether if it's because the user's browser has not location permissions or some other problem
+Here is a screenshot where the user's current location is not correctly fetched, weather if it's because the user's browser has not location permissions or some other problem.

 ![Error Screenshot](./frontend/public/locationNotFound.png)

 ### City Not Found

-Here is a screenshot where the user's asked city was not found
+Here is a screenshot where the user's asked city was not found.

 ![Error Screenshot](./frontend/public/cityNotFound.png)